martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 remaining statements of the funciton, regardless how deeply nested the return statement is in surrounding block statements.
 The evaluate function cannot rely on the continuation to find the place where evaluation should resume.
-Instead, a new variable called `runtime_stack` keeps track of the continuation after a function call.
+Instead, a new variable called `runtime_stack` keeps track of the continuation after a function call and the environment with respect to which to evaluate it.
 ``` js
 function evaluate(program) {
     let components = list(program);